Molnupiravir: Legal status

 In November 2021, the Bangladesh Directorate General of Drug Administration (DGDA) authorized emergency use of molnupiravir.

-In January 2022, molnupiravir was approved for medical use in Israel.
+In January 2022, molnupiravir was approved for medical use in Israel and in February 2022 in Russia.

-Names
+Brand names

-Molnupiravir is the international nonproprietary name (INN).
+Molnupiravir is the international nonproprietary name.

-Generic versions are available under the brand names Molulife (Mankind) and Molena (Emcure).
+Generic versions are available under the brand names Molulife (Mankind), Molena (Emcure), and Esplevir (Promomed).

 Public health concerns

 At a November 2021 AMDAC meeting, multiple advisors raised the concern that molnupiravir could accelerate the emergence of variants of concern.
 Other scientists raised similar concerns both before and after the meeting.
+These concerns were confirmed with the September 2023 publication of a study of 15 million global SARS-CoV-2 sequences: after molnupiravir had been introduced in 2022, genomic changes were more common, especially where it had been used.

 Research

-COVID-19 clinical trial

-In October 2021, preliminary results from a clinical trial (MOVe-OUT) indicated that treatment with molnupiravir may reduce the risk of hospitalization and death from COVID-19.
-The final analysis reported a 30% reduction in hospitalizations and deaths.

-Since December 2021, the PANORAMIC trial has been testing molnupiravir's effectiveness.
-Results showed that for higher risk, vaccinated adults molnupiravir does not reduce the chances of hospitalisation and death.
-However it results in faster recovery and reduced viral load.

-In February 2023, Merck reported that the phase 3 MOVe-AHEAD trial to evaluate the safety and efficacy of Lagevrio compared to placebo in preventing the spread of SARS-CoV-2 within households did not meet its primary endpoints.With more than 1,500 participants who were free of COVID-19 and lived with someone who was recently diagnosed with the virus, patients treated with Lagevrio were 23.6% less likely than those on placebo to develop COVID after 14 days.